-hw-detect/start\pcmcia Set to false to prevent starting PCMCIA services, if that causes problems.
-Some laptops are well known for this misbehavior.

-preseed/url (url) Specify the url to a preconfiguration file to download and use for automating the install.
-See Section 4.4.

-preseed/file (file) Specify the path to a preconfiguration file to load for automating the install.
-See Section 4.4.

-preseed/interactive Set to true to display questions even if they have been preseeded.
+- hw-detect/start\pcmcia Set to false to prevent starting PCMCIA services, if that causes problems.
+Some laptops are well known for this misbehavior. - preseed/url (url) Specify the url to a preconfiguration file to download and use for automating the install.
+See Bahagi 4.4. - preseed/file (file) Specify the path to a preconfiguration file to load for automating the install.
+See Bahagi 4.4. - preseed/interactive Set to true to display questions even if they have been preseeded.
 Can be useful for testing or debugging a preconfiguration file.
 Note that this will have no effect on parameters that are passed as boot parameters, but for those a special syntax can be used.
-See Section B.5.2 for details.

-- auto-install/enable (auto) Delay questions that are normally asked before preseeding is possible until after the network is configured.
-See Section B.2.3 for details about using this to automate installs. - finish-install/keep-consoles During installations from serial or management console, the regular virtual consoles (VT1 to VT6) are normally disabled in /etc/inittab.
+See Bahagi B.5.2 for details. - auto-install/enable (auto) Delay questions that are normally asked before preseeding is possible until after the network is configured.
+See Bahagi B.2.3 for details about using this to automate installs.

+- finish-install/keep-consoles During installations from serial or management console, the regular virtual consoles (VT1 to VT6) are normally disabled in /etc/inittab.
 Set to true to prevent this. - cdrom-detect/eject By default, before rebooting, debian-installer automatically ejects the optical media used during the installation.
 This can be unnecessary if the system does not automatically boot off such media.
 In some cases it may even be undesirable, for example if the optical drive cannot reinsert the media itself and the user is not there to do it manually.
-Many slot loading, slim-line, and caddy style drives cannot reload media automatically. - Set to false to disable automatic ejection, and be aware that you may need to ensure that the system does not automatically boot from the optical drive after the initial installation. - base-installer/install-recommends (recommends) By setting this option to false, the package management system will be configured to not automatically install "Recommends", both during the installation and for the installed system.
-See also Section 6.3.5. - Note that this option allows to have a leaner system, but can also result in features being missing that you might normally expect to be available.
+Many slot loading, slim-line, and caddy style drives cannot reload media automatically.

+Set to false to disable automatic ejection, and be aware that you may need to ensure that the system does not automatically boot from the optical drive after the initial installation.

+base-install-recommends (recommends) By setting this option to false, the package management system will be configured to not automatically install "Recommends", both during the installation and for the installed system.
+See also Bahagi 6.3.5.

+Note that this option allows to have a leaner system, but can also result in features being missing that you might normally expect to be available.
 You may have to manually install some of the recommended packages to obtain the full functionality you want.
-This option should therefore only be used by very experienced users. - debian-installer/allow\unauthenticated By default the installer requires that repositories be authenticated using a known gpg key.
+This option should therefore only be used by very experienced users.

+debian-installer/allow\unauthenticated By default the installer requires that repositories be authenticated using a known gpg key.
 Set to true to disable that authentication.
-Warning: insecure, not recommended. - ramdisk\size This parameter should already be set to a correct value where needed; set it only it you see errors during the boot that indicate the ramdisk could not be loaded completely.
-The value is in kB.
+Warning: insecure, not recommended.

 rescue/enable Set to true to enter rescue mode rather than performing a normal installation.
-See Section 8.6.
+See Bahagi 8.6.

-5.3.3 Using boot parameters to answer questions
+5.2.3 Using boot parameters to answer questions

 With some exceptions, a value can be set at the boot prompt for any question asked during the installation, though this is only really useful in specific cases.
-General instructions how to do this can be found in Section B.2.2.
+General instructions how to do this can be found in Bahagi B.2.2.
 Some specific examples are listed below.